Frequently Asked Questions About Mediations in Florida

 How long does a mediation last?

-A mediation can typically last anywhere from a few hours to a couple of days, depending on the complexity of the issues at hand and the parties ability to come to an agreement.
-If the parties settle all their issues then the settlement agreement can be drafted and provided to both parties the same day.
+A mediation can typically last anywhere from a few hours to a full day.
+In some cases, depending on the complexity of the issues at hand and the parties ability to come to an agreement they can extend to a few days.
+Once the parties settle all their issues, the settlement agreement can be drafted and provided to both parties the same day.

 Are there advantages to mediation?